 Figure 3.5 shows a typical framing (using 2 x 4 lumber) of the fireplace, assuming combustible materials are used.
 All required clearances to combustibles around the fireplace must be adhered to.
 See Figure 3.2.
 Any framing across the top of the fireplace must be above the level of the top standoffs.

-The finished cavity depth must be no less than 23 in.
-(584 mm) from the finished backwall to the outside of front wall framing.
+(No recess above standoffs.)
+The finished cavity depth must be no less than 21 3/8 in.
+(543 mm) from the finished backwall to the outside of front wall framing.
+Framing must extend straight up all the way to the ceiling.